 Credit for non-UWM programs will transfer as long as:

-- Work done overseas does not duplicate previous work
+- Work done abroad does not duplicate previous work.

 How will grades earned abroad affect a student’s GPA?